apromore/ApromoreCE/README.md

 * Checkout and pull the v7.15 branch of ApromoreCore 'git checkout v7.15' and 'git pull'.
 * Run the maven command `mvn clean install`.
 This will build the Apromore manager, portal and editor and all the extra plugins.
 * Create an empty H2 database `ant create-h2`.
 Only do this once, unless you just want to reset to a blank database later on.
 * Run the ant command `ant start-virgo-community`.
 This will install, configure and start Eclipse Virgo, and deploy Apromore.
 Only do this once.
-Later, You can start the server by running the 'startup.sh' script from the '/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/bin/' directory.
+Later, You can start the server by running the `startup.sh` script from the '/ApromoreCE/ApromoreCore/Apromore-Assembly/virgo-tomcat-server-3.6.4.RELEASE/bin/' directory.
 * Open a web browser to [http://localhost:9000](http://localhost:9000).
 Use "admin”/“password” to access as administrator, or create a new account.
 * Keep the prompt/terminal window open.
 Ctrl-C on the window will shut the server down.

 ## Configuration
-Many of the configuration options are common to all editions of Apromore.
-These are described in the README document of the [Apromore Core repository](https://github.com/apromore/ApromoreCore).

-Configuration options specific to the community edition follow.

 ### Share file to all users (optional)